So you have your heart set on getting a Cavoodle/Cavapoo but you’ve found a listing for Cockapoo (Spoodle) puppies

 The difference between the Cavoodle and the Cockapoo may not be obvious at first glance.
 While both breeds need to be bred from a Poodle, the difference lies in their Spaniel parents!
 Cavoodles are bred from Cavalier King Charles Spaniels, while Cockapoos are bred from any Cocker Spaniel.
 This may seem like a very small difference, but it can mean the world when it comes to behaviours and temperaments in your puppy.

 For instance, Cavoodles are much more laid back than their Cockapoo counterparts; a walk a day is ideal, and plenty of snuggles are more than sufficient.
 Cockapoos need more attention on the whole, as they exhibit more energy than a Cavoodle.

 Both have similar style coats

 Because both the Cavoodle and the Cockapoo are bred with a Poodle and a Cocker Spaniel, this leads to them looking very similar in terms of coat color and type.
 Both are low shedding, so they are considered to be hypoallergenic dogs (thanks to Poodle genes), and both can have either a silky Spaniel coat, or a soft curly Poodle coat.

 The only real difference between their coats is the colours, with Cockapoos having more colours to choose from.

 Cavoodles have a shorter muzzle

 When comparing the look of a Cockapoo vs Cavapoo / Cavoodle there is a visible difference that is best explained with genetics.
 There is very little difference in height and weight between the Cavoodle and the Cockapoo, as they are both bred from a Poodle and a Spaniel.
-However, the difference lies in the snout, with Cavoodles rocking the slightly shorter muzzle of the King Charles Spaniel.
+However, the difference lies in the snout, with Cavoodles rocking the slightly shorter muzzle of the Cavalier King Charles Spaniel.